Preity Zinta: Personal life

-Tabloids have often linked Zinta romantically with other Bollywood stars, but she has strongly denied any such rumours.
-In 2000, Zinta began dating model Marc Robinson.
-They separated the following year, and according to Zinta remained on good terms.
-Zinta dated the Bombay Dyeing heir, businessman Ness Wadia from February 2005 until May 2009.
-Their relationship was often reported on by the media, with frequent speculation about an engagement or a break-up.
-On 13 June 2014, Zinta filed a complaint with the Mumbai police against Ness Wadia alleging he had molested, threatened, and abused her at an IPL match at the Wankhede Stadium in Mumbai on 30 May.
-Wadia denied the allegations.
-In 2018, the Bombay High Court quashed this complaint after the issue was amicably settled.

 On 29 February 2016, Zinta married her American partner Gene Goodenough at a private ceremony in Los Angeles.
 Goodenough is Senior Vice-president for Finance at NLine Energy, a US-based hydroelectric power company.
 Zinta moved to Los Angeles following the marriage; she visits India on a frequent basis.
 In 2021, she and her husband became parents to twins, a boy and a girl, through surrogacy.

+While active in films, Zinta used to visit her native town Shimla when she was not busy shooting.
+In 2006, she moved into her own home in Mumbai where she lived until her marriage.
+She narrowly escaped death twice in late 2004: first after an explosion at a Temptation concert in Colombo, Sri Lanka; and second during the Indian Ocean earthquake.
+In a 2007 interview, she described her religious views as personal, emphasising faith in good deeds and karma over temple worship, and noting her growing belief that all religions are equal.
+In later years, following her marriage, she made frequent visits to temples during trips to India.
+She said that living abroad made her value her Indian identity more, and she shared her decision to raise her children as Hindus to instill in them their cultural and religious roots.